SRoddis/Mongo.Migration/Readme.md

         }
     }
     ```
-4. `(Optional)` If you want to put your migrations into an extra project make sure you reference it in the main project and name the project something like `"*.MongoMigrations"`.
-By convention Mongo.Migration collects all .dlls with the suffix `".MongoMigrations"` in your bin folder.
+4. `(Optional)` If you choose to put your migrations into an extra project,
+add the suffix `".MongoMigrations"` to the name and make sure it is referenced in the main project.
+By convention Mongo.Migration collects all .dlls named like that in your bin folder.

 Compile, run and enjoy!